BIGJRA/BIGJRA.github.io/rejuv.md

 - Where's Aelita?
 (Neutral)
 - Are we done here?
 (Aelita -1)

-Exit Neved’s office and head back down the stairs and head all the way up into the colorful door.
+Exit Neved's office and head back down the stairs and head all the way up into the colorful door.
 Talk to the crew, then exit the room.
 If you go into the battle room and exit to the right, you can access some grass with wild Pokemon.